 These British traditional suits were cut in a shape close to the body and were known for their well structured look, which was important to project the discipline of the noble families and military.
 They were either single or double breasted with two to six buttons, flap pockets, side vents and came with high-waisted pants.
 They had stiff canvas and padded shoulders and were made with a heavy fabric to survive the royal weather.

-- Italian style – Not too much about the tradition and structure but style and comfort, the Italian suit style was mainly pioneered by Giorgio Armani, Brioni and Ermenegildo Zegna, the exact guys who charge a high premium today for being responsible for this legacy the fashion world adorns today.
+- Italian style – Not too much about the tradition and structure but style and comfort, the Italian suit style was mainly pioneered by Giorgio Armani, Brioni and Ermenegildo Zegna, the exact guys who charge a high premium today for being responsible for this legacy the fashion world adorns.

 Known for their sleek look and cuts closer to the body, these were single-breasted slim fit suits with lightweight fabric and canvas.
 They have lightly padded shoulders, two buttons, jetted pockets and no vents.
-They have pronounced front v-shape and fit nicely at the waist and came with tapered pants that complemented the same.
-Italian suits were well suited to the tall and slim men.
+They have pronounced front V-shape near the lapels and fit nicely at the waist and come with tapered pants that complemented the slim fit design of the suit.
+Italian suits are particularly well suited to the tall and slim men.

 - American style – Pioneered by the Brooks brothers and produced for the working class population, the traditional American style suit was the least luxurious and fashionable of all.

 These were somewhat loose fitted suits with a single back vent and no padding for shoulders.
 They were single-breasted with two or three buttons, flap pockets and have a loose sleeve fitting.
-If you are wondering why they were made like this, well so that they could be mass produced in factories.
+If you are wondering why they were made like this, well so that they could be mass produced in factories for the service class.

 Even though these were some earlier characteristics, suits these days can be seen to have mixed influence from all of them and the differences between them have blurred.
 While Italian style is preferred for its stylish youthful look, the British style is preferred by those who are traditional or mature but want something sharp to match the stature.